NatalieP-J/Mie/README.md

 - ct.pro contains the function ct, written by Peter Martin, which finds the cosine of the scattering angle for a given set of galactic coordinates for both the direction of illumination and direction of scattered propagation
-       - used in scattest.pro, angletest.pro, pointingangles.pro
+       - used in scattest.pro, angletest.pro, pointingangles.pro,

-- findnside.pro (remove this)
+       ashgcombsd.pro, ascombsd.pro, assd.pro

+- findnside.pro contains the function nside, which calculates the nside value for a frankie sky illumination map at given height, radius: a very inflexible code
+    	- used in findskyin.pro, reversehealpix.pro, scattestcomp.pro,
+	ashgcombsd.pro, ascombsd.pro and assd.pro

+- findskyin.pro contains the function findskyin, which imports the frankie sky illumination map at given height, radius: a very inflexible code
+    	 - used in illuminationplots.pro, scattestcomp.pro, ashgcombsd.pro,
+	 ascombsd.pro, assd.pro

 - genfiledata.pro contains the function genfiledata which takes a source directory, file name, file extension, header size and a list of column names.
 For each file name, it reads in header and column data and returns the entirety as a dictionary
-      - used in sinpar.pro, sd.pro, combsd.pro, rgcombsd.pro
+      - used in sinpar.pro, sd.pro, combsd.pro, rgcombsd.pro, assd.pro

 - genfilelist.pro contains the function genfilelist, which takes a list of particle sizes, colours and types and from these creates a list of